fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 61: سُورَةُ الصَّفِّ (As-Saff) - 3**
+**Surah 6: سُورَةُ الأَنۡعَامِ (Al-An'aam) - 46**

-Most loathsome is it in the sight of God that you say what you do not do!
+Say: "What do you think?
+If God should take away your hearing and your sight and seal your hearts - what deity but God is there that could bring it all back to you?"
+Behold how many facets we give to our messages-and yet they turn away in disdain!
  <!--END_SECTION:quran-->